Ivshti/linvodb3/README.md

 var LinvoDB = require("linvodb3");

 // The following two lines are very important
-// Initialize the default store to Medeadown - which is a JS-only store which will work without recompiling in NW.js / Electron
+// Initialize the default store to level-js - which is a JS-only store which will work without recompiling in NW.js / Electron
-LinvoDB.defaults.store = { db: require("medeadown") }; // Comment out to use LevelDB instead of Medea
+LinvoDB.defaults.store = { db: require("level-js") }; // Comment out to use LevelDB instead of level-js
 // Set dbPath - this should be done explicitly and will be the dir where each model's store is saved LinvoDB.dbPath = process.cwd();